Discover the truest version of you.

 Like everyone else, the need to conform to my environment showed up early for me.
 Telling my story helped me understand how societal expectations impacted my own life.
 Perhaps by sharing some of my own experience with you, it will help you see your life more clearly too.
 So, here goes:

-As a child growing up in small town Albuquerque, New Mexico, our family seemed like space aliens compared to everyone else.
-And to a little kid, different equaled bad.
-As the child of Jewish hippies from San Francisco, we didn’t do anything like our Catholic, mostly Mexican-American neighbors did.
-In the cafeteria, I longed to stand in the line for Frito pie like my classmates.
+As a child growing up in small town Albuquerque, New Mexico, our family seemed SO weird compared to everyone else.
+We didn’t do anything like our Catholic, mostly Mexican-American neighbors did being the Jewish hippies from California that we were.
+At lunchtime in my elementary school, I longed to join my classmates for Frito pie like a local.
 Instead, I sat down on the long bench and choked down a peanut butter and honey sandwich on heavy brown bread, hidden from sight inside a brown paper bag.

 My first order of business was to figure out who I had to be to fit in.

 So I learned to hide in plain sight.
-A mask with a big smile and can-do attitude helped me pass as the perfect student and popular kid who teachers praised and peers respected.
-All I had to do was bury my wacky home life deep inside me and act like everyone else.
+A big smile and good grades helped me pass for a regular kid who teachers praised and peers respected.
+All I had to do was bury my odd home life deep inside and act like everyone else.
 But constantly worrying that I would be found out as a weirdo was exhausting.
 The constant worry of what others thought of me didn’t make me happy at all.

 During solitary moments, I journaled, smoothing down the first page of a series of blank, flowered-fabric books, feverishly detailing the events of my life.
 I always ended with the same question: “what is the meaning of all this?”
 The answer didn’t come and my story stopped cold.
 It is only recently that I understand this: we are not looking for meaning.
 We are all looking to feel ALIVE.
 A life of “shoulds” never felt like that.